gilperopiola/grpc-gateway-impl/README.md

 `make run`: Hmm...
 What could this possible be?

+`make gen`: Based on the .proto files, generate the .pb files and the swagger documentation.

-`make protoc-gen`: Based on the .proto files, generate code in the `/out` directory.
+`make protoc-gen`: Based on the .proto files, generate the .pb files.

+`make swagger-gen`: Based on the .proto files, generate the swagger documentation.